TWUOnline/multi-access/pages/02.learning-design/02.course-planning/module.md

 [/ui-accordion-item]

-[ui-accordion-item title=STEP 4: Course Assessment"]
+[ui-accordion-item title="STEP 4: Course Assessment"]
 Once we know where students are going (learning outcomes), we need to know how students will show that they've met the learning outcomes.
 There should be a clear link between what we ask students to do in the assignment, and what is stated in the related learning outcome.

 **Alternative forms of assessment**